 - Parrying can put you in a great position to counter because your opponent will be off balance for a second.

-When you are in your basic defensive stance.
-Your hands will be around your face with palms facing inward.
+- When you are in your basic defensive stance.
+Your hands will be around your face with palms facing inwards.

 Double Arm Block

-The next chapter in today’s post is body shots.
+The next chapter in this post is body shots.
 You must have developed a decent jab by now.
 So you can move towards body shots.

 Being the quickest to set up, the lead hook body shot is also the simplest one to throw;